Osiyomeoh/TruthChain/README.md

 ## 🏆 Hackathon Track: Provably Authentic (Truth Engine + Trust Oracle)

-TruthChain is a browser extension that **instantly verifies the authenticity of any image or video online** by leveraging:
+TruthChain is a **decentralized media authenticity platform** that **instantly verifies the authenticity of any image or video** through:

+**🌐 Web Platform**: Full-featured web application for media registration and verification
+**🔌 Browser Extension**: Seamless verification on any website as you browse

+Both interfaces leverage:
 - **🦭 Walrus**: Decentralized blob storage for media metadata and proofs
 - **🔒 Seal**: Cryptographic integrity proofs for data verification
 - **🔍 Nautilus**: Fast indexing and search for attestations